 Unpleasant as this may sound, there are ways to combat dark circles with eye gels designed to constrict blood vessels, brighten the area, or plump up that thin under-eye skin.

 While most eye gels won’t eradicate your dark circles permanently, there are many that reduce them significantly with cutting-edge technology.
 Which ones actually work?
 What works best for aging skin?
-We cover all you need to know about eye gels for dark circles in this shopping guide.

 “You look tired.”
 When you hear that unflattering comment, it’s often because you have dark circles under your eyes.
 While you may actually be running low on sleep or feeling stressed at work, dark circles could also be caused by the following common reasons.